-Based on the self-evaluations provided by the institutions and site visits, the Evaluation Committee is requested to present the evaluation in a written report.
-This report should include a set of specific recommendations for the future development of the field, as well as suggestions of means for improvement when required.
+Based on the self-evaluations provided by the involved institutions, meetings with representatives from these institutions, and site visits, the Evaluation Committee is requested to present the evaluation in a written report.
+This report should include a set of specific recommendations for the future development of the area, as well as suggestions of means for improvement when required.
 The Committee is requested to evaluate scientific activities with respect to their quality, relevance and international and national collaboration.
-The Committee is also requested to evaluate the way in which Physics research is organised and managed.
+The Committee is also requested to evaluate the way in which Earth Science research is organised and managed.

-The conclusions of the committee's report should lead to a set of recommendations and possible scenarios concerning the future development and prioritization of Physics research in Norwegian universities and relevant contract research institutes, including challenges related to recruitment and possible reductions in the number of permanent scientific positions.
+The conclusions of the committee's report should lead to a set of recommendations and possible scenarios concerning the future development and prioritization of Earth Science research in Norwegian universities and relevant contract research institutes, including challenges related to recruitment and possible reductions in the number of permanent scientific positions.

-Specific aspects to be considered:
+Specific aspects to be considered and described: